Worried about winter? We show how to keep your horse as happy and healthy as possible in the wait for warmer months.

-Your horse will be using stored fat reserves to keep warm and will require more energy to maintain his core temperature and carry out tasks in the colder months.
-Ensuring your horse has access to adequate forage (for example, grass, hay or haylage) is essential, not only to maintain energy levels but the process of digesting forage produces a lot of heat so will help keep him warm – it’s like horses have their own internal central heating system.
+Your horse will be using stored fat reserves to keep warm and will require more energy to maintain their core temperature.
+Ensuring your horse has access to adequate forage (for example, grass, hay or haylage) is essential, not only to maintain energy levels but the process of digesting forage helps maintain their core temperature.

 Due to the reduced nutritional level of grass in the winter, a vitamin and mineral supplement may need to be provided.

 When putting extra forage in the field, make sure there are more piles of hay than there are horses, and keep them far enough apart so they can't kick each other.
 This reduces bullying, encourages your horse to move around, prevents the ground from becoming poached and reduces the risk of conditions such as mud fever (a bacterial infection on the legs usually associated with horses stood in deep mud for long periods of time).

 Getting the right balance of food for your horse can be difficult to know.
 Don’t be tempted to simply increase their hard feed intake over winter as this could lead to obesity or conditions such as laminitis and colic.
 As a general rule your horse should be fed about 2.5 percent of its body weight.